paretoman/votekit/src/pages/architecture.md

     * There are two ways to cast.
         1. By voter.
         2. By regions of voters.
 This is more complicated.
+    * Output:
+        * Some of the following is output.
+        * for electionMethods
+            * List of votes:
+                * votePop - the fraction of the population that voted.
+                * scoreVotes - a list of votes.
+Each vote has a score for each candidate.
+                * rankingVotes - a list of votes.
+Each vote has a rank for each candidate.
+                * cansByRank - a list of votes.
+Each vote is a list indexed by ranking.
+A list of candidates is at each ranking.
+            * preComputedTallies:
+                * tallyFractions
+                * pairwiseTallyFractions
+                * rankingTallyFractions
+        * for viz
+            * cellData:
+                * {ranking, cells}
+                * {ranking, intervalBorders}
+            * gridData: { grid, voteSet, voterGeom }
 * SocialChoice
     * The difference between SocialChoice and Election is that Election is a mediator for all the aspects of a spatial election model such as casting a vote, or the number of dimensions, while SocialChoice is a component of the Election that just considers the votes and the result of running the election method.
 Then SocialChoice returns a summary of the results of the election method.
 * ElectionMethods